Number : Season 22, episode 1 of 6.

 Whats bad : Kind of violent.
 The Doctor and Peri’s relationship is still annoying.

 Review With Spoilers : Attack Of The Cybermen was Colin Baker’s first adventure, with one of his two most memorable enemies.
 The first thing about Attack Of The Cybermen that strikes you, is the notable increase in levels of violence, from Davison’s era.

 A man is strangled to death by a Cyberman.
 Returning character Lytton, has his hands gorily crushed by another Cyberman, whilst being tortured.
 Cybermen have their heads bashed off, by prisoners on Telos.

-A Cybermen is shot point blank in the face with a handgun.The violence is particularly unflinching and seems to be a particular facet of Baker’s season 22 – to come.
+A Cybermen is shot point blank in the face with a handgun, multiple times .The violence is particularly unflinching and seems to be a particularly intended facet of Baker’s season 22.

 In terms of story, Attack Of The Cybermen builds some nice early suspense and momentum.
 Especially the scenes in the sewers and the introduction of the Cybermen.
 However, the second half – when the Doctor meets the imprisoned race of Cryons, proceedings begin to sag a little bit.

 Its nice to gain some continuity though, from previous episodes.
 The reintroduction of Lytton, last seen escaping in Resurrection Of The Daleks.
 Most guest stars get killed (or exterminated) in Who, so continuity – although nice, is rather rare.